Lemoncode/react-hooks-by-example/04-component_unmount/Readme.md

 npm install
 ```

-- We are going to create a component that shows or hides a text depending on of a boolean flag.
+- We are going to create a component that shows or hides a text depending on a boolean flag.

 Overwrite _demo.js_ file with the following content.